 The new Canon mirrorless EOS-M camera introduces yet another new, smaller EF-M mount.
 You can fit any of the existing EF lenses for SLRs onto it using the "Mount adaptor EF-EOS M".
 But EF-M lenses only fit the EOS-M.

 Nikon have kept the same coupling for 50 years, so just about all lenses will fit, but they may not do everything.
 I’m happily using a 35-year-old lens on my professional Nikon digital SLR... but I have to focus it myself.
-Except for the five new "AF-P" lenses, any Nikon autofocus lens will focus automatically on any Nikon digital SLR except on the Nikon D40, D40x, D60, D3000, D3100, D3200, D3300, D3400, D5000, D5100, D5200, D5300, D5500.
-These thirteen SLRs will only autofocus with newer lenses called "AF-S" lenses.
+Except for the five new "AF-P" lenses, any Nikon autofocus lens will focus automatically on any Nikon digital SLR except on the Nikon D40, D40x, D60, D3000, D3100, D3200, D3300, D3400, D5000, D5100, D5200, D5300, D5500, D5600.
+These fourteen SLRs will only autofocus with newer lenses called "AF-S" lenses.
 The budget range of "AF-P" lenses have a new type of focus motor and they won't focus at all (even in manual focus) with pre-2013 Nikons.
 The AF-P lenses only work perfectly with D500, D3300, D3400, D5300, D5400, D5500, D5600, D7500 and newer cameras.
-The AF-P lenses work with "limited function" with the following cameras (and we're trying to find out from Nikon exactly what "limited function" means): D5, D810, Df, D750, D5200, D7100, D7200.
+The AF-P lenses work with "limited function" with the following cameras (and we're trying to find out from Nikon exactly what "limited function" means - so far it seems that autofocus is OK, but manual focus doesn't work): D5, D810, Df, D750, D5200, D7100, D7200.
 To confuse the issue further, not all lenses allow all functions on all cameras.
 This table gives the details.
 Nikon instruction manuals normally have huge tables explaining what will and won't work together.
 If you have older equipment, make sure you read them.

 Pentax and Samsung